amejiarosario/amejiarosario.github.io/source/_posts/2011-12-22-learning-algorithms-from-scratch-algorithms-for-dummies.md

 pageviews__avg_time: 372
 tutorial__order: 0
 tags:
-  - big o
+  - big-o notation
   - algorithms
 categories:
-  - Technologies
+  - Programming
-  - Algorithms
+  - Data Structures and Algorithms (DSA)
 ---

 <p>When you are programming you face challenges all the way.
 Getting the problems solved is just the tip of the iceberg, getting it done efficiently is the rest.</p>